 For students taking Science and Chemical Engineering.
+3- 4- 4 Credit(s): 1

-Modern Physics
+PHE225B Modern Physics

-For students in science; required for student in physics or space science honours or majors.
 Concepts in physics developed from 1900 are discussed including: relativistic kinematics and dynamics; space and time; Doppler effect; momentum and energy.
 Particle aspects of electromagnetic radiation.
 Wave aspects of particles.
 Rutherford and Bohr models of the atom.
 Development of the Schrodinger equation.
 Application of the Schrodinger equation to a particle in a box and finite potential wells.
 Tunnelling.
 Models of the Single- and many electron atoms; molecules.
 Nuclear structure and energetics of reactions.
 Radioactivity: alpha and beta decay, gamma emission.
+There is a lab associated with this course.
+Students choose from a wide variety of experiments that have been selected to teach in the principles of experimental measurement and to illustrate some fundamental physical concepts.